-- CH. - has been known and practised for very many years. - has always been of great economic and social importance in Ireland. - The numbers employed in agriculture will continue to fall as increases and farming becomes more mechanised and technical. - There is scope for more expansion in especially in the areas of fresh vegetables and protected crops. - is located mainly in mountain and hill land and on blanket peat in the west of the country. - Planting in Ireland has been restricted because of our long tradition of farming.
+- CH. - has been known and practised for very many years. - has always been of great economic and social importance in Ireland. - The numbers employed in agriculture will continue to fall as increases and farming becomes more mechanised and technical. - There is scope for more expansion in especially in the areas of fresh vegetables and protected crops. - is located mainly in mountain and hill land and on blanket peat in the west of the country.

-NAME: DATE: DATE: LC AGRICULTURAL SCIENCE: Plant Science and Cultivation
+NAME: DATE: LC AGRICULTURAL SCIENCE: Plant Science and Cultivation